YvesCB/grammarbot2/README.md

 # Complete GrammarBot rewrite
 A project to finally rewrite GrammarBot.
-Switching everything over to slash commands and changing to another db (probably will end up being surrealdb).
+Switching everything over to slash commands and changing to another db.
+Namely [SurrealDB](https://surrealdb.com/).

 The framework used for the rewrite will be [poise](https://github.com/serenity-rs/poise/), which is a framework for Discord's API.
 Poise is built on top of [serenity](https://github.com/serenity-rs/serenity)